 Part A: Drying flowers

-To start, if you don’t have any baby’s breath and need some, you can go to your local florist and ask for a stem.
+To start, if you don’t have any baby’s breath and need some, you can ask your local florist for a stem.
 I paid 50 cents for two stems, so they won’t break your bank.
 You do not need much unless you plan on making these in bulk.
-A few heavy books and some paper towels are essential for the drying process.
+A few heavy books and some paper towels are essential for drying.

 Step 1: Pick flowers

-Open to a random page in a book and place a paper towel.
+Open to a random page in the book’s center and place a paper towel.
 Then, start breaking pieces off the main stem randomly.
 Because I knew I was working with more oversized pendants, I kept about 3 to 6 flowers on a stem.
 When I’m working with small pendants, I’ll take individual flowers off the stem to press as well.

 Step 2: Press